mcgill-ai-ethics/healthy-ui/README.md

 - To work in locally, you need to make sure the .env file is not ignored in .dockerignore
 - You can push a subtree to heorku for the frontend and the backend

+### Improvements
+- The anti-siloing part of the application could use a better model to filter YouTube videos.
+Right now, only the antonyms of common words are queried.
+However, we would like to expand this idea and find "antonyms" for group of words instead.
+In this case, we would need to re-define what is an "antonym" in our case (e.g. Donald Trump election campaign -> Kamala Harris election campaign).
+- The fact-checked part of the application could also be improved.
+That is, we can work on improving the algorithm which can find the best 3 words from a YouTube transcript.
+An alternative to this idea is to create our own list of articles which we will fact-check and store in our own database.

 ## Credits
 - Logo and Icon for the chrome extension are generate from the logo.com website